DaltonLens/DaltonLens-deps/README.md

 included in the DaltonLens repo, and this repository is here to host the scripts to build those binaries.

+**Important: ** DaltonLens is expected to be cloned next to this repo.
+So that `../DaltonLens/deps/prebuilt` is the correct path to install the binaries into.

 # Submodules